Rhoda Broughton: Life

 Bentley also published a novel of hers which he had initially rejected.
 She made an effort to employ the popular three-decker form and adapt it to the assumed taste of Bentley's readers.
 Their professional relationship lasted until the Bentley publishing house was taken over by Macmillan in the late 1890s.
 By then Broughton had published 14 novels over a period of 30 years.
 Ten of these were in the three-volume form, which she found hard to comply with.
 After the commercial failure of Alas!, for which she received her highest-ever payment at the height of her career, she decided to write one-volume novels instead.
 This was the form for her finest works.
 However, she never shed her early reputation for creating fast heroines with easy morals, as in her early novels, and was still dismissed as merely slight and sensational.

-After the take-over, Bentley remained with Macmillan and published another six novels there, but by then her popularity was declining.
+After the take-over, Broughton remained with Macmillan and published another six novels there, but by then her popularity was declining.
 In a review published in The New York Times of 12 May 1906, a certain K. Clark complained that her latest novel was hard to procure and wondered why such a fine writer was so little appreciated.

 After 1910 she moved to Stanley, Paul & Co, which published three novels of hers.
 Her last, A Fool in Her Folly (1920), was printed posthumously with an introduction by a long-time friend and fellow writer, Marie Belloc Lowndes.
 This work can be seen as partially autobiographical and may have been written at an earlier time, but suppressed for personal reasons.
 It deals with the experiences of a young writer and reflects her own, as does her previous novel A Beginner.
 The manuscript is in her own handwriting, which is unusual, as some previous work had been dictated to an assistant.